top of page

 Macy Cassidy

-Macy is a fourth year undergraduate at the University of South Alabama pursuing a degree in Professional Health Science, concentrating in health management.
-Macy has been working on projects that make our campus more eco-friendly while also supporting student well-being.
+Macy is a fourth-year undergraduate at the University of South Alabama pursuing a degree in Professional Health Science, concentrating in health management.
+Macy has been working on projects that make our campus more eco‑friendly while also supporting student well‑being.
 One of her main projects has been starting a composting system in our newly built campus garden.
-Along with cutting down on organic waste, the garden creates a space where students with intellectual disabilities can build fine motor skills and practice teamwork and communication.
-She's excited to keep finding new ways to bring sustainability into everyday campus life and make it a more meaningful experience for students.
-If Macy was a marine organism she would be a starfish!
+Along with cutting down on organic waste, the garden creates a space where students can build fine motor skills and practice teamwork and communication.
+She’s excited to keep finding new ways to bring sustainability into everyday campus life and make it a more meaningful experience for students.

 LAB MASCOTS